Beyond the hype of artificial intelligence: What every investment researcher needs to know

 Consider investment research — a field that requires both expert comprehension on a variety of data sources, as well as quantitative analysis and risk management techniques to execute comprehensive fund strategies.
 This is a field primed to capitalize on AI technology, but not when implemented naively.

 While there’s much value to be gained, it won’t happen just by shoving all the data into a table and pointing a neural network at security price.
 AI can easily feel overwhelming when trying to determine real, valuable use-cases.
-Here’s a look at the two best integrations for AI in investment research:
+Here’s a look at the three best integrations for AI in investment research:

 #1: Processing large volumes of qualitative data and language sources